-We have developed a proprietary, computer-based pricing and exposure management system, Renaissance Exposure Management System (REMS©).
-REMS© has analytic and modeling capabilities that help us to assess the risk and return of each incremental reinsurance contract in relation to our overall portfolio of reinsurance contracts.
-Before we bind any risk, exposure data is gathered from clients and this exposure data is input into analyses generated by REMS $^{\mathbb{C}}$ with other information available to us, including our own knowledge of the client submitting the proposed program.
-While REMS $^{\mathbb{C}}$ is most developed in analyzing catastrophe risks, it is also used for analyzing other classes of risk.
+We have developed a proprietary, computer-based pricing and exposure management system, Renaissance Exposure Management System (REMS[©]).
+REMS[©] has analytic and modeling capabilities that help us to assess the risk and return of each incremental reinsurance contract in relation to our overall portfolio of reinsurance contracts.
+Before we bind any risk, exposure data is gathered from clients and this exposure data is input into REMS[©] modeling system.
+The REMS[©] modeling system enables us to measure each policy on a consistent basis and provides us with a measurement of an appropriate price to charge for each policy based upon the risk that is assumed.
+We combine the analyses generated by REMS[©] with other information available to us, including our own knowledge of the client submitting the proposed program.
+While REMS[©] is most developed in analyzing catastrophe risks, it is also used for analyzing other classes of risk.